jason-ash/jtash/src/posts/20220107-riddler-ants.md

 title: Riddler Ants
 slug: riddler-ants
 date: "2022-01-07"
 excerpt: I decided a great way to start 2022 was to solve this year's first Riddler!
-This is an optimization problem, where we solve for the strategy that minimizes the distance we travel to visit three points along the edges of a triangle.
+This is an optimization problem, where we solve for the strategy that minimizes the travel distance between three points along the edges of a triangle.
 tags: ["dynamic programming", "math", "optimization", "puzzles", "python"]
 relatedPosts: []
 status: published
 ---

 I decided a great way to start 2022 was to solve <a href="https://fivethirtyeight.com/features/can-you-trek-the-triangle/">this year's first Riddler</a>!
-This is an optimization problem, where we solve for the strategy that minimizes the distance we travel to visit three points along the edges of a triangle.
+This is an optimization problem, where we solve for the strategy that minimizes the travel distance between three points along the edges of a triangle.

 <blockquote>
 Amare the ant is traveling within Triangle ABC, as shown below.
 Angle A measures 15 degrees, and sides AB and AC both have length 1.